-2.)
-Improve Your Lower Body Mobility, and Stay Active!
+Improve Your Lower Body and Hip Mobility

 After I learned about the issue plaguing my back, my first step was to improve my mobility and flexibility in my lower body and trunk.

 Practicing yoga daily has been a tremendous help for me, but you must be gentle with your stretching.
-Especially when you first begin to loosen up your joints, ligaments and muscles, gentle stretching is paramount.
+Especially when you first begin to loosen up your joints, ligaments and muscles, gentle stretching is vital.